-Part of the Knauf Group, we are the building performance solution for asset owners.
+Part of the Knauf Group, we are using technology to transform the decarbonization of the building stock.

 We deliver high quality energy efficiency outcomes for new build and retrofit, as well as providing smart home services.